sensei-hacker/inavwiki/Boards,-Targets-and-PWM-allocations.md

 # INav Boards, Targets and PWM allocations

-As iNav does not support dynamic resource allocation, due to the complexity of output options available in iNav, it can be difficult for an aircraft builder to determine if a particular board / target will meet their needs.
+Due to the complexity of output options available in iNav, dynamic resource allocation is not available.
+It can be difficult for an aircraft builder to determine if a particular board / target will meet their needs.

-Paweł Spychalski has published a [video](https://www.youtube.com/watch?v=v4R-pnO4srU) explaining why resource allocation is not supported by iNav.
+Paweł Spychalski as published a [video](https://www.youtube.com/watch?v=v4R-pnO4srU) explaining why resource allocation is not supported by iNav.

-In order to offer some guidance, the following list is machine generated from the files under `inav/source/main/target` in order to provide a list of the options offered by supported boards.
+In order to offer some guidance, the following list is machine generated from the files under `inav/source/main/target` to provide a list of the options offered by supported boards.

 The usage is taken directly from the source code, the following interpretation is offered:

 | Symbol | Interpretation |
 | ------ | -------------- |